Car Insurance in South Dakota

 Any insurance company licensed to do business in South Dakota may file this form for you.

 If you neglect to file an SR-22, you will be subject to:

 - Suspension of your vehicle registration and license plates.

 NOTE: If, at any time, you change vehicles or insurance companies, you must request your insurance company re-file the SR-22.

-Your insurance company has the right to non-renew your car insurance policy for any reason; however, they must provide notice 60 days in advance.
+Your insurance company has the right to non-renew your car insurance policy for any reason; however, they must provide notice in advance of cancelling the policy.

 Where cancellation is concerned, your insurance company can only elect to cancel your policy in the middle of your term IF:

 NOTE: Having too many traffic violations can also affect your ability to get or renew a car insurance policy.
 (See “South Dakota Automobile Insurance Plan" below.)

 Having a poor driving record or a history of many claims can make it very difficult to find or maintain an auto insurance policy, as car insurance companies are hesitant to take on unnecessary risk.